 You should carefully read the description of the terms and provisions of our debt securities and our senior indenture under "Description of Debt Securities" in the accompanying prospectus.
 That section, together with this prospectus supplement, the relevant pricing supplement and any applicable product prospectus supplement, summarizes all the material terms of our senior indenture, our form of subordinated indenture and your note, as applicable.
 They do not, however, describe every aspect of our senior indenture, our form of subordinated indenture and your note, as applicable.
 For example, in this section entitled "Description of the Notes We May Offer", the accompanying prospectus, the relevant pricing supplement and any applicable product prospectus supplement, we use terms that have been given special meanings in our senior indenture, but we describe the meanings of only the more important of those terms.
-The specific terms of any series of notes will be described in the relevant pricing supplement.
-As you read this section, please remember that the specific terms of your note as described in your pricing supplement will supplement and, if applicable, may modify or replace the general terms described in this section.
-If your pricing supplement is inconsistent with this prospectus supplement or the product prospectus supplement or the accompanying prospectus, your pricing supplement will control with regard to your note.
+The specific terms of any series of notes will be described in the relevant pricing supplement and, if applicable, may modify or replace the general terms described in this section.
+If your pricing supplement is inconsistent with this prospectus supplement or the product product product product product product product product product prospectus the product prospectus supplement or the accompanying prospectus, your pricing supplement will control with regard to your note.
 Thus, the statements we make in this section may not apply to your note.